sparten11740/allmylights/README.md

 - [Attribution](#attribution)

 ## What am I?
-I am a little command-line utility that is meant to synchronize your lighting across a home automation bus (HAB) and proprietary RGB peripherals of a computer.
-I serve as a broker that consumes input values via MQTT.
-I then transform those if necessary, and load a profile or apply a color in OpenRGB.
-I can also change your Desktop background.
+I am a little command line utility that is meant to synchronize your lighting across a home automation bus (HAB) and proprietary RGB peripherals of a computer.
+I serve as a broker that consumes input values via MQTT and applies those to a number of available sinks: For now, those include your OpenRGB instance or your Desktop wallpaper.

-In other words, I let your Razer devices, Gigabyte graphics card, MSI MysticLight powered mainboard, Corsair Hydro liquid cooler, or whatever other device is supported by OpenRGB, shine in the same bright light as the ambient lighting in your appartment.
+In other words, I let your Razer devices, Gigabyte graphics card, MSI MysticLight powered mainboard, Corsair Hydro liquid cooler, or Desktop background shine in the same bright light as the ambient lighting in your appartment.

 [View demo on YouTube](https://www.youtube.com/watch?v=1Y9CBZFACro&ab_channel=JanWendland)